Po-Chen-xx/KinectV2Recorder/README.md

 * (Optional) Use **RAM Disk** if SSD isn't fast enough ([download](https://www.softperfect.com/products/ramdisk/))

 ### Program Description
+Kinect V2 Recorder is used to record image sequences at 30 fps (or just take pictures) with Kinect V2.
 Color images are stored in **PPM** (or **BMP** by #define COLOR_BMP) format (24 bits per pixel).
 Depth and infrared images are stored in **PGM** format (16 bits per pixel).
 D2D is used to achieve real-time display.
 Intel IPP is further used in regards to optimization.
 To enable using IPP, please following the project setup showed below.

 ![alt tag](https://raw.githubusercontent.com/Po-Chen/KinectV2Recorder/master/image/UseIntelIPP.png)